pigmonkey/django-badgr/README.md

 ### `FLICKR_IMAGESIZE`

 The size of the image you wish to build the URL for.
-The default is thumbnail.
+The default is medium (500 on the longest side).
 Available options are:

 * 's': small square 75x75
+* 'q': large square 150x150
 * 't': thumbnail, 100 on longest side
 * 'm': small, 240 on longest side
+* 'n': small, 320 on longest side
-* '-': medium, 500 on longest side
+* '' : medium, 500 on the longest side
 * 'z': medium, 640 on longest side
+* 'c': medium, 800 on longest side
 * 'b': large 1024 on longest side